programmable relational database

 6.5 Open Project

 To load a project select menu item `Project - Open - Project'.
 This opens a file dialog where you can choose a project from.
-It's also possible to only load the structure of a project, that is, the whole project is loaded except the record data.
-To do so, select menu item `Project - Open - Structure'.
+There are also several demo projects that illustrate the capabilities of MUIbase.
+To load one of them, select menu item `Project - Open - Demo'.

 If the loaded project has its program source set to external, the external source file is created after opening the project (see External program source).